-After three winter storms in less than a week, you may be noticing some pretty large snow piles on the roof of your home.
+If you live in New England, you know these Nor’easters can get pretty bad.
+In December of 2021, we had 3 winter storms in less than a week, which is why you might be noticing some pretty large snow piles on the roof of your home.
 With a slight warm up in temperature coming mid-week, now is the time to remove snow in order to prevent the buildup of ice dams – and potential damage to your home.

 As you may recall from our winter in 2015, ice dams can be very destructive as the water from melting snow backs up behind the dam and leaks into your home underneath the shingles.

 There are two basic approaches to help you prevent damage to your home from ice dams: